palantir/pyspark-style-guide/README.md

 # good
 df = df.select(F.lower(F.col('colA')), F.upper(F.col('colB')))

+# better - since Spark 3.0
+df = df.select(F.lower('colA'), F.upper('colB'))
 ```

-The preferred option is more complicated, longer, and polluted - and correct.
-While typically it is best to avoid using F.col() altogether, there are certain cases where using it, or the alternative explicit selection, is unavoidable.
-There is, however, good reason to prefer the second example over the first one.

-When using explicit columns as in the first case, both the dataframe name and schema are explicitly bound to the dataframe variable.
-This means that if `df1` is deleted or renamed, the reference `df1.colA` will break.
+In most situations, it's best to avoid the first and second styles and just reference the column by its name, using a string, as in the third example.
+Spark 3.0 [greatly expanded](https://issues.apache.org/jira/browse/SPARK-26979) the cases where this works.
+When the string method is not possible, however, we must resort to a more verbose approach.

+In many situations the first style can be simpler, shorter and visually less polluted.
+However, we have found that it faces a number of limitations, that lead us to prefer the second style:

+- If the dataframe variable name is large, expressions involving it quickly become unwieldy;
+- If the column name has a space or other unsupported character, the bracket operator must be used instead.
+This generates inconsistency, and `df1['colA']` is just as difficult to write as `F.col('colA')`;
+- Column expressions involving the dataframe aren't reusable and can't be used for defining abstract functions;
+- Renaming a dataframe variable can be error-prone, as all column references must be updated in tandem.

+Additionally, the dot syntax encourages use of short and non-descriptive variable names for the dataframes, which we have found to be harmful for maintainability.
+Remember that dataframes are containers for data, and descriptive names is a helpful way to quickly set expectations about what's contained within.

-By contrast, `F.col('colA')` will always reference a column designated `'colA'` in the dataframe being operated on, named `df`, in this case.
-It does not require keeping track of other dataframes' states at all, so the code becomes more local and less prone to “spooky interaction at a distance,” which is often challenging to debug.
+By contrast, `F.col('colA')` will always reference a column designated `colA` in the dataframe being operated on, named `df`, in this case.
+It does not require keeping track of other dataframes' states at all, so the code becomes more local and less susceptible to "spooky interaction at a distance," which is often challenging to debug.

-Other reasons to avoid the first case:

-* If the dataframe variable name is large, expressions involving it quickly become unwieldy;
-* If the column name has a space or other unsupported character that requires access by the bracket
-operator then `df1['colA']` is just as difficult to write as `F.col('colA')`;
-* Assigning an abstract expression like `F.col('prod_status') == 'Delivered'` to a variable makes it reusable
-for multiple dataframes, while `df.prod_status == 'Delivered'` is always bound to df

-Fortunately, a convoluted expression with `F.col()` is usually not required.
-[Prior to Spark 3.0](https://issues.apache.org/jira/browse/SPARK-26979), this was necessary for some functions, like `F.upper()`, but since then the API has become much more uniform.

 ### Caveats